oceanprotocol-archive/OEPs/13/README.md

 1. BRIZO valide on-chain using the `checkPermissions` function in the KEEPER Access Conditions if the user has access.
 If not cancel the request returning a `HTTP 401 Unathorized` answer.

-1. BRIZO, after validate the permissions decrypt the encrypted URL using the PROVIDER Keys

 1. BRIZO, working as a PROXY, return the Asset content to the CONSUMER

 The complete PUBLISH and CONSUME flows can be shown in the below image: